Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Day 1: Windhoek to Etosha Park (Halali Camp)

-• Day 2: Etosha National Park (Okaukeujo Camp)
+• Day 2: Etosha National Park

-• Day 3: Swakopmund via the skeleton coast and Damaraland
+• Day 3: Swakopmund via the Skeleton Coast and Damaraland

 • Day 4: Sesriem (Oshana Campsite)